-- (A) The adjudicator presiding over an enforcement hearing under Rule 402 shall issue an order resolving the allegations in the complaint.
-In the case of an enforcement proceeding initiated by the presiding adjudicator in a specific proceeding under Rule 401(A), the presiding adjudicator shall issue an order in compliance with the requirements of this section based on the allegations initially recorded by the presiding adjudicator. - (B) The order described in subsection (A) shall be in writing and shall be based on the official record of the proceeding.
-The order shall include an explanation of its conclusions, including any findings of fact or conclusions of law that are relevant to that decision.
+- (A) The agency official presiding over an enforcement hearing under Rule 402 shall issue an order resolving the allegations in the complaint.
+In the case of an enforcement proceeding initiated in a specific proceeding under Rule 401(A), the presiding adjudicator shall issue an order in compliance with the requirements of this section. - (B) The order described in subsection (A) shall be in writing and shall be based on the official record of the enforcement proceeding.
+The order shall include the allegations and an explanation of its conclusions, including any findings of fact or conclusions of law that are relevant to that decision.